canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 git push -u origin master
 ```

-Now [set up your build on Launchpad](https://docs.snapcraft.io/build-snaps/ci-integration). _Note that you will need to use the same snap name in the store as in _name:_, so chose something unique to make your life easier._
+Now [set up your build on Launchpad](https://docs.snapcraft.io/build-snaps/ci-integration).
+Note that you will need to use the same snap name in the store as in `name:`, so choose something unique to make your life easier.

 Don't bother with publishing to the store (yet) you can download the snap and deploy it as follows: